Renewable energy in Bangladesh

 Renewable energy in Bangladesh refers to the use of renewable energy to generate electricity in Bangladesh.
-The current renewable energy comes from biogas that is originated from biomass, hydro power, solar and wind.
+Currently, renewable energy comes from biogas that is originated from biomass, hydro power, solar and wind.
 According to National database of Renewable Energy total renewable energy capacity installed in Bangladesh 1374.68 MW.

-Bangladesh boasts the world's most extensive off-grid solar power initiative, a valuable source of insights and guidance for other nations seeking to enhance availability of economical and eco-friendly electricity.
+Bangladesh boasts the world's most extensive off-grid solar power initiative, a valuable source of insight and guidance for other nations seeking to enhance availability of economical and eco-friendly electricity.
 Through the utilization of solar energy, this initiative has facilitated electricity access for 20 million residents of Bangladesh.

 Hydro energy

 Karnafuli Hydroelectric Power Station is the largest producer of renewable hydroelectricity in Bangladesh.
 Inaugurated in 1962, it provides 58.97% of renewable energy share as of 2021.